 Sociedad Latina’s Health and Wellness Initiative was established in response to the negative mental health impact on our youth and families during the COVID-19 pandemic.
 While we historically utilize a holistic, trauma-informed approach that supports the social-emotional development of our young people, we recognized the importance of tailoring our program structure and design, and organizational philosophy, to provide a safe, nurturing place for our youth and families to foster positive emotional and physical health, while learning the skills to take ownership of their self-care and build their self-advocacy skills.

-Our program components include bi-annual wellness check-in sessions between our Wellness Manager and young people - with the support of PhD candidates in Social Work from Boston University’s Wheelock College of Education and Human Development -, the establishment of a Youth Wellness Committee, partnering with Tisch College Resource Center to develop and pilot a survey on the connection between social media and youth mental health, and adapting and delivering Yale University’s “The Science of Well-Being” curriculum.
+Our program components include bi-annual wellness check-in sessions between our Wellness Manager and young people - with the support of PhD candidates in Social Work from Boston University’s Wheelock College of Education and Human Development -, the establishment of a Youth Wellness Committee, and adapting and delivering Yale University’s “The Science of Well-Being” curriculum.